sonic-net/sonic-mgmt/docs/testplan/Distributed-VoQ-Arch-test-plan.md

 ##### Test Objective
 Verify Chassis App DB is updated with new interface entry when an IP interface is removed from a port.
 ##### Test Steps
-* Remove IP configuration from a previouslyy configured port by removing the minigraph configuration for that port on the linecard minigraph.
+* Remove IP configuration from a previously configured port by removing the minigraph configuration for that port on the linecard minigraph.
 * Reload the new minigraph and line card.
 * On the line card: